dsnam/tg_wikibot/readme.md

-Russian Wiktionary Bot
+Wiktionary Bot
 ======================

-A bot that fetches Russian word definitions from the English Wiktionary Commands/usage instructions soon.
+A telegram bot that fetches word definitions from English Wiktionary.

+Was initially intended to only look up Russian words, but adding full lookup was simple.

+Commands: /define <word> <language>

+Some wiktionary entries are very long, so it will provide a link if the entry exceeds Telegram's character limit.